 At various times, members have been making curtains, altering hems on skirts or trousers, making Christmas decorations...or even working on a Portuguese tapestry carpet!

-The group meets every Wednesday from 11am till around 5pm, meeting in each other’s homes, where the hostess of the day provides a light lunch.
+The group meets every Wednesday from 11.00 am till around 5.00 pm, meeting in each other’s homes, where the hostess of the day provides a light lunch.
 Those who wish to can also finish off the day with a gin and tonic.
-We are a friendly group and would be very pleased to welcome new members.
+This is a friendly group, keen to welcome new members.